pandas-dev/pandas/doc/source/io.rst

   dfjo.to_json(orient="records")
   sjo.to_json(orient="records")

-**Value oriented** is a bare-bones option which serialises to nested JSON arrays of values only, column and index labels are not included:
+**Value oriented** is a bare-bones option which serializes to nested JSON arrays of values only, column and index labels are not included:

 .. ipython:: python